-On 17 May 2018, the Bank signed an agreement with the International Bank for Reconstruction and Development in the total amount of USD 12 000 000 with an interest rate of LIBOR 6m + variable IBRD spread + 0.2% until June 2043.
-On 30 December 2018, the Bank made a payment in the amount of USD 1 200 000.
-Borrowings are intended for further financing of production facilities.
-As at 31 December 2019, the Bank used USD 1 200 000.
+On 17 May 2018, the Bank signed an agreement with the International Bank for Reconstruction and Development in the total amount of USD 12,000,000 with an interest rate of LIBOR 6m + variable IBRD spread + 0.2% until June 2043.
+The change inclused the exchange rate change.